Produce Camp 2021: Production style

 In August 2020, Tencent Video released an annual press conference, announcing the launching of "Produce Camp 2021" recruiting trainees worldwide.
 It was first rumored that the fourth season will be a co-ed of male and female trainees, but the official Sina Weibo account rejected the rumor.

-Tencent Videos released a Produce Camp game pixel style logo on January 1, 2021, and later reveal the logo with its slogan "冒險島的召喚" or "Call of Adventure Islands".
+Tencent Videos released a Produce Camp game pixel style logo on January 1, 2021, and later reveal the logo with its slogan "冒险岛的召唤" or "Call of Adventure Islands".

 Mentors

 Main mentors

 In October 2020, Tencent Video announced that it would create its fourth season of its Produce China series, with Deng Chao as the nation's producer.
-In January 2021, Tencent Videos announced five new additional mentors, namely; Zhou Shen, Amber Liu, Ning Jing, Zhou Zhennan of R1SE; and Nene/Zheng Naixin of BonBon Girls 303 as international assistant.
+In January 2021, Tencent Videos announced five new additional mentors: Zhou Shen, Amber Liu, Ning Jing, Zhou Zhennan of R1SE, and Nene/Zheng Naixin of BonBon Girls 303 as international assistant.